Artist's impression of Victoria Cross Station entrance

 Macquarie Group will deliver the new Sydney Metro Martin Place integrated station development (ISD) and has appointed Lendlease as its design and construction contractor.
-The ISD will include the new Martin Place metro station, two new commercial buildings above the station, a retail space, new underground pedestrian connections and improvements to the public domain.
+The ISD will include the new metro station at Martin Place, two new commercial buildings above the station, a retail space, new underground pedestrian connections and improvements to the public domain.

 As the new Martin Place Station is built underground, the two new buildings above will be constructed at the same time, creating a new landmark CBD development and a world-class transport hub.

 The new Martin Place Station will deliver new metro rail services – with the ultimate capacity for a metro train every two minutes in each direction through the centre of the CBD – and will also directly link the existing Martin Place suburban railway station, which services the T4 Eastern Suburbs and Illawarra Line.